nhcloud/agentcon-workshop/frontend/PROFESSIONAL_UI_README.md

 ### Environment Setup
 - Frontend runs on port 3001
-- Backend should be running on port 8000 (LangChain) or 8001 (Semantic Kernel)
+- backend should be running on port 8000 (LangChain) or 8001 (Semantic Kernel)
 - Voice features require HTTPS for production (browser security)

 ### Voice Configuration